 Significant, site-specific swelling can make elbow bursitis easy to identify.
-Nonetheless, a doctor must rule out other possible elbow problems, such as arthritis, tendinitis, a fracture or tumor, before making a diagnosis of elbow bursitis.
-To do this, a doctor will use some or all of the following diagnostic approaches:
+Nonetheless, a doctor must rule out other possible elbow problems, such as arthritis, tendinitis, a fracture, and sarcoma (tumor),1 before making a diagnosis of elbow bursitis.
+To do this, a doctor will use a combination of diagnostic tools.

-Physical exam.
-A doctor will examine the patient’s joint, noting swelling, tenderness and pain points, and range of motion.
-As inflammation of the elbow bursa is clearly visible and palpable, the physical exam is an important part of the diagnosis.
+Inflammation of the elbow bursa is usually visible and palpable, so the physical exam is an important part of the diagnosis.

 In This Article:

 A doctor may perform an aspiration, removing fluid from the elbow’s bursa with a needle and syringe.
 In addition to relieving pressure and making the patient more comfortable, aspiration provides a fluid sample that can be tested for infection.

 Blood tests may also be used to help rule out or confirm systemic (body-wide) infection and inflammatory conditions, such as rheumatoid arthritis, psoriatic arthritis, and gout.
 These conditions can cause joint pain and increase the likelihood of developing bursitis, including elbow bursitis.

 If it is unclear whether symptoms are caused by elbow bursitis or another condition, a doctor may request an:

 - X-ray, which can show broken bones and signs of elbow osteoarthritis

 - Magnetic resonance imaging (MRI), which can show detailed images of bone tissue as well as soft tissues near the elbow joint, including the triceps tendon.
 MRI can help rule out septic bursitis in some cases, but it cannot definitively distinguish between all cases of septic bursitis or aseptic bursitis.3